 Studies have shown that high-fiber diets and moderate exercise can greatly reduce constipation.3

-For those that struggle with constipation or getting their daily recommended fiber intake, a healthcare provider may suggest Metamucil.
+For those who struggle with constipation or getting their daily recommended fiber intake, a healthcare provider may suggest Metamucil.

 It comes from the husk seeds of the plant Plantago Ova.
 Psyllium has a gel-like nature, and it is a well-known laxative, meaning that it loosens stool and helps with bowel movement.5